-Near my home in Humpty Doo there’s a spot where locals dump animal carcasses.
-I often return there, taking a path across the marsh to look at the latest junk.
-One evening I was photographing bones, standing on my car to get a higher perspective, and a battered ute rolled up through the bush.
+Near my home in Humpty Doo there’s a marsh where locals dump animal carcasses.
+One time I found some new bones to photograph and stood on my car to get a higher perspective.
+Immersed in picture making, it was nearly dark when a battered ute drove through the bush.
 The window wound down and the driver stared silently, cigarette in mouth.

-He eyeballed my large tripod and rooftop position and drawled quietly “you... must...really...like...bones”.
-His face was in shadow but I recognised him as a friend's dad from high school.
-He continued staring with an empty expression and drove away, cigarette smouldering.
-Soon after I heard the crackle of burning spear grass, which in the dry season grows tall and highly flammable.
-A fire was spreading down the marsh track, probably from his cigarette.
-I wondered whether he set the grass alight on purpose or by mistake.
+His face was dark but I recognised him as a friend's dad from high school.
+He drove away.
+Soon after I heard the crackle of burning spear grass, which in the dry season grows tall and flammable.
+A fire was spreading down the marsh track, and I wondered whether he set the grass alight on purpose or by mistake.

 Humpty Doo makes me paranoid like that.